marceldegraaf/promex/README.md

 - [ ] Add the option to supply HELP text for a metric, or generate a default automatically.
 - [ ] Implement standard/runtime collectors, as [documented here](https://docs.google.com/document/d/1Q0MXWdwp1mdXCzNRak6bW5LLVylVRXhdi7_21Sg15xQ/edit).
+- [ ] Add support for pushing metrics to a PushGateway, e.g. for short-running batch processes.
+- [ ] Add gzip compression to exporter endpoint.

 ## Installation